AIMAGU/sipax/README.md

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).
 Remember to refer to the [composer.json](https://github.com/kartik-v/yii2-widgets/blob/master/composer.json) for this extension's requirements and dependencies.

-### Pre-requisites

-> Note: Check the [composer.json](https://github.com/kartik-v/yii2-widgets/blob/master/composer.json) for this extension's requirements and dependencies.
-Read this [web tip /wiki](http://webtips.krajee.com/setting-composer-minimum-stability-application/) on setting the `minimum-stability` settings for your application's composer.json.

 ### Install

 Clone master ini